朝晖化工

 Total dry film thickness Not less than 200 μm

-Typical Environment High humidity, heavily polluted industrial areas, marine environments such as coastal chemical plants, ports, and mining equipment.
+Typical environment High-humidity, high-pollution industrial areas, marine environments such as coastal chemical plants, ports, and mining equipment.

 Coating Selection